vogelito/glacierprotocol/_docs/withdrawal/ethereum.md

         ```
         $ eog tx.png
         ```
+    9. If this is your first transaction, please also display the QR Code for the first transaction
+        1. On Terminal, open a new tab with `Ctrl+Shift+T`
+        2. Display the QR Code for the first transaction
+        ```
+        $ eog tx0.png
+        ```
 3. Visually hide all critically sensitive data.

     We'll be using a smartphone with a live Internet connection to read QR